Steven-Douglass/batch-demo/README.md

 After the containers start navigate your browser to http://localhost:4200/ to access the application.

 ## How to run this project for development
+The development configuration enables live reloading on the Angular front end with Docker Volumes, and enables live reloading on the Spring Boot back end with Spring DevTools.

 From the project root folder run the commands:
 ```
 docker-compose -f docker-compose.dev.yml up -d